News, views and more

 Any cash at bank will generally stay with the original owners, and similarly, Accounts Receivable will also remain with the original owners, but this will depend on the deal.

-Nevertheless, the Accountant will be keen to analyse these assets; firstly, it is good to see cash in the bank as opposed to an overdraft.
+Nevertheless, your Accountant will be keen to analyse these assets; firstly, it is good to see cash in the bank as opposed to an overdraft.
 A business in financial stress may still be a viable business proposition, but it should be priced accordingly.

-Even if the Accounts Receivable stay with the original owners, the Accountant will review the debtors to see if there are any related parties, old debt, and slow-paying clients.
+Even if the Accounts Receivable stay with the original owners, your Accountant will review the debtors to see if there are any related parties, old debt, and slow-paying clients.
 Slow paying clients is a red flag, and it will be worth investigating why clients are slow paying.
 It is possible that the industry's nature could signal problems with service/sales delivery, or are key clients having financial difficulties?

 Whilst the Accountant is looking at Receivables, they will look at sales and ongoing clients.
 Are any clients responsible for 10% or more of the sales revenue?